Tochemey/goakt/docs/actors.md

 	// handle messages based upon type
     switch ctx.Message().(type) {
     case *testspb.CreateAccount:
 	// reply to an Ask message
         ctx.Response(new(testspb.AccountCreated))
     case *testspb.TestSend:
-		 // here we do nothing with a Tell message
+	 // here there is no reply for a Tell message.
+	// you can process the process or send another message
+	// back to the sender using the ctx.Sender()
     }
 }
 ```